Binnenhof: Dutch Republic

+The Netherlands

+Following the proclamation of the Batavian Republic, the National Assembly met for the first time in March 1796 in the former ballroom of William V. The hall would later be used for the House of Representatives until 1992.
 Between 1806 and 1810, under French rule, the administrative centre of the Netherlands was moved to Amsterdam, and the Binnenhof became useless and it was considered for demolition.
 When the Netherlands gained independence from France, however, the government moved back to the Binnenhof.
 The existence of the building was in danger a second time in 1848, when a new constitution instituted a system of parliamentary democracy and the States General wished to symbolically demolish the old government buildings and build a new complex.
 The local residents, however, cared more for the historic value of the building, and successfully protested against demolition.

-The House of Representatives sat in the Oude Zaal (literally Old Hall) until 1992, when it had become too small to facilitate the 150 members of the house, and a modern expansion was built on the south of the building, housing its new seat.